-This district special class program housed at Van Wyck junior High School focuses on the acquisition of academic skills as well as life skills.
+This district special class program housed at Van Wyck Junior High School focuses on the acquisition of academic skills as well as life skills.
 Students have classes in English, Reading, Math, Social Studies and Science.
-Students in the 1:12:1 Intensive Instruction class also receive onsite work experience.
+Students in the 1.12.1 Intensive Instruction class also receive on-site work experience at Van Wyck.